Liquidity Ratios | Current Ratio | Quick Ratio | Cash Ratio | Finance | Management Notes

-Liquidity ratio is an financial ratio which measures the liquidity position and short term solvency indicating the company’s ability to meet short-term obligations.The most common ratios under this group are:Current ratio,Liquid or quick or acid test ratio and cash ratio.
+Liquidity ratio is a financial ratio that measures the liquidity position and short term solvency indicating the company’s ability to meet short-term obligations.

-Current ratio is the relationship between current assets and current liability.
+The current ratio is the relationship between current assets and current liability.
 The main objective of this ratio is to measure the ability of the firm to meet its short term obligations.

 Current Ratio= Current Assets /Current Liabilities

-Note: Higher the current ratio better is the liquidity position of the firm.If it is less than standard ratio, it shows the bad solvency position and vice-versa.
-For many type of business,2:1 is considered to be an adequate ratio.
-Low current ratio indicates that cash, marketable securities, accounts receivable inventory should be increased.
+If it is less than the standard ratio, it shows the bad solvency position and vice-versa.
+For any type of business,2:1 is considered to be an adequate ratio.
+The low current ratio indicates that cash, marketable securities, accounts receivable inventory should be increased.

-2.Liquid Ratio or Quick Ratio Or Acid Test Ratio:
+Liquid Ratio or Quick Ratio Or Acid Test Ratio

 The purpose of this ratio is to test the ability of the firm for immediate payment of current liabilities.
-The relationship between quick(liquid) assets and current liability is termed as quick ratio.
-Quick Assets includes all the current assets other than stock and prepaid.
+The relationship between quick(liquid) assets and current liability is termed as a quick ratio.
+Quick Assets include all the current assets other than stock and prepaid.